rdov/rdov.github.io/Our_Dove_crowdfund.md

 All software developed by or on behalf of Our Dove will use the [MIT license](http://opensource.org/licenses/MIT).

-All legal and technical documents developed by or on behalf of Our Dove will use [CC by 4.0](https://creativecommons.org/licenses/by/4.0/)
+All legal and technical documents developed by or on behalf of Our Dove will use [CC by 4.0](https://creativecommons.org/licenses/by/4.0/).

-Our Dove will give preference to open source partners
+Our Dove will give preference to open source partners.

 ### Disclaimers